 Can I continue to submit new, renewal and amendment requests for research involving human participants?

 Yes, all types of submissions continue to be accepted as per the regular submission process.
-New applications involving the study of COVID-19 and amendments including COVID-19 research questions will receive priority consideration.

 Whom can I contact if I have other questions about the ethics review process for research involving human participants?

 For inquiries related to REBs1,2,3,4 please send inquiries to deanna.collin [at] mcgill.ca or lynda.mcneil [at] mcgill.ca.

 For inquiries related to the Faculty of Medicine ethics board, please contact ilde.lepore [at] mcgill.ca.